WebFirstLanguage/PolyRider/Docs/cli-tool-guide.md

 The Logbie CLI tool is designed to work on multiple platforms (Windows, Linux, macOS).
 Here are some platform-specific considerations:

+### Universal Method (All Platforms)

+- Use `php logbie <command>` to run the CLI tool
+- This method works consistently across all platforms

 ### Windows

-- Use `php logbie <command>` to run the CLI tool
-- Use `icacls logbie /grant Everyone:RX` to set permissions
+- Use `icacls logbie /grant Everyone:RX` to set permissions if needed
 - Directory paths use backslashes (`\`) internally, but the tool handles this automatically

 ### Linux/macOS

-- Use `./logbie <command>` to run the CLI tool after setting execute permissions
+- Alternatively, after setting execute permissions with `chmod +x logbie`, you can also use `./logbie <command>`
-- Use `chmod +x logbie` to set execute permissions
 - Directory paths use forward slashes (`/`)

 ### Common Issues and Solutions